whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Cultivate Integrity and Bravery.md

 Awareness, integrity, bravery -- these are skills that can be practiced.

+#### Everything is a skill -- integrity example

+* Integrity is a skill, with many sub-skills

+* One subskill: how to rebuild trust when someone acted out of integrity, or in an untrustworthy way?

+* path back to grace, or _return to integrity_ -- return to a place of mutual trust

+* is equivalent to the path of personal growth -- verifying that the person is fully committed to that high standard, and they're on their way

 #### Transitions Show that High Standards are Reasonable

 Prechtel in _Secrets of the Talking Jaguar_: "thugs, gangs, rape, murder, guns, drug addiction, and overpopulation" all set in within 5 years of being conquered by soldiers and "deculturated" by Christian missionaries.

+#### Have fun without electricity